RJT1990/pyflux/README.md

 [![Join the chat at https://gitter.im/RJT1990/pyflux](https://badges.gitter.im/RJT1990/pyflux.svg)](https://gitter.im/RJT1990/pyflux?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![PyPI version](https://badge.fury.io/py/pyflux.svg)](https://badge.fury.io/py/pyflux)

-__PyFlux__ is an open source time series library for the Python programming language.
-Built upon the NumPy/SciPy/Pandas libraries, PyFlux allows for easy application of a vast array of time series methods and inference capabilities.
+__PyFlux__ is an open source time series modelling library for the Python programming language.
+The library hands you a vast array of modern time series methods to attack data problems with.
+PyFlux also takes a flexible approach to inference, allowing you to apply both frequentist and Bayesian inference to the same class of model.
+This allows for a fully probabilistic approach to time series that joins together breadth of models with breadth of infernece.

-See some examples and documentation at [PyFlux.com](http://www.pyflux.com/).
-PyFlux is still only alpha software and can become much better with your contributions! - see [here](https://github.com/RJT1990/pyflux/wiki/Contribution-Guidelines) for guidelines on how you can get involved.
+See some examples, model explanations and documentation at [PyFlux.com](http://www.pyflux.com/).
+PyFlux is still only alpha software and can become much better and faster with your contributions! - see [here](https://github.com/RJT1990/pyflux/wiki/Contribution-Guidelines) for guidelines on how you can get involved.

 ## Models